Health Professional Information

 Hematopoietic System: Hematopoietic complications, some fatal, have occasionally been reported in association with administration of phenytoin.
 These have included thrombocytopenia, leukopenia, granulocytopenia, agranulocytosis, and pancytopenia with or without bone marrow suppression.
 While macrocytosis and megaloblastic anemia have occurred, these conditions usually respond to folic acid therapy.
 Lymphadenopathy, including benign lymph node hyperplasia, pseudolymphoma, lymphoma, and Hodgkin's Disease has been reported (see WARNINGS AND PRECAUTIONS, Hematologic).

 Immunologic: Drug rash with eosinophilia and systemic symptoms (DRESS) (which may include, but is not limited to symptoms such as arthralgias, eosinophilia, fever, liver dysfunction, lymphadenopathy or rash), systemic lupus erythematosus, periarteritis nodosa, and immunoglobulin abnormalities.
+Angioedema has been reported.
 Several individual case reports have suggested that there may be an increased, although still rare, incidence of hypersensitivity reactions, including skin rash and hepatotoxicity, in black patients (see WARNINGS AND PRECAUTIONS, Skin).

 Investigations: Thyroid function test abnormal